Pimax is raking in millions for an ‘8K’ VR headset to take on Facebook and HTC

 If you’re paying attention to the virtual reality market, 2017 would appear to be a pretty awful time to start growing a VR hardware startup.
 OculusVR’s Kickstarter campaign took place more than five years ago and since then there’s been a burst of activity in the VR market that has driven a lot of hype though actual sales might not have reached stratospheric expectations.

 This is not stopping Pimax VR, a Shanghai based startup founded in 2015, from planning to launch an ambitious headset that will likely retail for double the price of current high-end VR hardware.
-The company’s Kickstarter crowdfunding campaign closes tomorrow and it’s already raised more than $3.8 million.
+The company’s Kickstarter crowdfunding campaign closes tomorrow and it has already raised more than $3.8 million.

 The Pimax 8K headset gets its name from the dual 4K LCD displays that give the device its large hammerhead shark look.
-For many what’s more exciting is the headset’s bizarrely wide field-of-view.
+For many, what’s more exciting is the headset’s bizarrely wide field-of-view.
 While current generation headsets are often somewhere between 90 and 110 degrees, Pimax is aiming for 200 degrees.

 I had a chance to take a look at the latest prototype of the headset and chat with Pimax CEO Nordic Ren about the company’s ambitions and how it possibly plans to succeed in a market that has Facebook, Google and Microsoft staking claims.